cornforth/bird-detector/README.md

 # bird-detector

-Goal: Detect Birds
+## Goal: Detect Birds
    How?
-Read Time video
+Read Time video.
+How?
+DNN.
+How?
+YOLO?

+## Processes
+   Inte